-RWITC chairman says he is devastated after meeting jockey Pasha, who had a dangerous fall during a race
+RWITC chairman Zavaray Poonawalla hails the spirit of jockey Pasha, who suffered spinal injuries after dangerous fall during a race recently

 "He is incredibly brave," said an emotional Zavaray Poonawalla, chairman, Royal Western India Turf Club (RWITC) after meeting jockey Ilahi Pasha (48), who fell from his mount The Big Revival, during the ironically named 'Race Of Hope Cup' held at Mahalaxmi on April 17.

 The jockey is at the Breach Candy hospital, with extensive spinal cord injuries and rib fractures.